How to remove text from picture in Photoshop?

 Choose Spot Healing Tool

 The spot healing brush is the main tool you have to use to remove the text from images.
 This can be selected from the toolbar on top.

-Additionally, turn on the Sample All Layers feature when selecting the healing brush.
-This is useful because it allows Photoshop to analyse details from all the layers and fill in the gaps properly after the text is erased.
+When selecting the healing brush, turn on the Sample All Layers feature.
+This is useful because it allows Photoshop to analyse details from all the layers and fill in the gaps correctly after the text is erased.

 Turn on Content Aware

-When you are selecting the Sample All Layers option, you will also see an option for Type on the left side.
-Change this is to Content Aware, so that the program knows how to fill in the erased text using the surrounding pixels.
+When you select the Sample All Layers option, you will also see an option for Type on the left side.
+Change this to Content Aware so the program can fill in the erased text using the surrounding pixels.

 Click on the text as necessary

-Now that your brush is ready, all you have to do is left click on the text.
-By clicking on the text, Photoshop will analyse all the layers, use the surrounding pixels, and delete the area and fill it with the background colour.
+Now that your brush is ready, you only have to leave-click on the text.
+By clicking on the text, Photoshop will analyse all the layers, use the surrounding pixels, delete the area and fill it with the background colour.